ServiceStack/Bundler/README.md

 ### Bundle file options

-Advanced options can be specified to change how your files are processed.
-You can specify bundler options by following the rules below:
+Advanced options can be specified that changes how .bundle's are processed.
+You can specify bundler options following these rules:

-  - Options must be specified on the first line of the bundle file and the line must start with `#options `.
+  - Options must be specified on the **first line** of the `.bundle` file, starting with `#options `.
-  - Options are comma delimited and each option is a key/value pair separated by a colon and the keys are all converted to lowercase.
+  - Options are comma-delimited.
+Each option is a key/value pair separated by a colon.
+Keys are case-insensitive.
-  - You can omit the value for boolean options and options specified without a value are set to true.
+  - You can omit the value for boolean options - specified options without a value are set to true.

 #### Example file with options